Questions about the Application and Admission Process

 - Peer-Mentoring and support through the First-Year Experience classes and Learning Community Groups.

 - Priority registration for classes each semester (following the first term).

 - Eligibility to live in Honors residence halls, space permitting.

 What about early acceptance to the TTU Medical School?

-The joint TTU-TTUHSC Early Acceptance Program allows Honors College students to waive the Medical College Admissions Test--MCAT--and to apply early to the TTUHSC's School of Medicine--SOM-- during their junior year.
+The Early Acceptance Program (EAP) allows eligible Honors College students to apply early to the TTUHSC School of Medicine (relative to a conventional med school applicant), during the summer following their second year of college.

 What are some additional benefits of being in the Honors College?

 Eta Omicron Nu (HON) is the student organization associated with the Honors College.
 Non-Honors students are invited to join HON if they have a 3.25 or higher GPA.
 HON sponsors service and social events throughout the year, including Pizza with the Profs and an annual Spring Luau at the Dean's home.

 The Honors College sponsors a variety of other engaging and exceptional opportunities, including leadership development.
 Honors students can apply to be peer Mentors for incoming students and can apply to join the Ambassadors, the student group which represents Honors at University functions, in the surrounding community, and at regional and national conferences.

 How will anyone know I graduated "with Honors" or "with Highest Honors"?